 The iPad and iPhone app developer, myBlee is an example of an early pioneer of this technology.
 Created in 2011 by a former math teacher, myBlee chose from the beginning to focus on making teaching apps for 6-15 year olds that uniquely require users to write their answers on the iPad’s screen.
-Their signature app myBlee Education contains over a 110 individual lessons and watching kids use the app, it is amazing how quickly they start adjusting and improving their handwriting.
-From calculating circumference on the virtual scrap paper to measuring line segments with a virtual ruler, myBlee has deliberately elected to engage a number of different senses and skills.

 Here are some of the features myBlee Education provides to its users: